Documentation Index

 Overview

-BLAST (Business Logic Application Security Testing) is Corgea’s next-generation code scanning solution, designed to detect and fix security vulnerabilities in application code, with a particular emphasis on business logic, authentication and code flaws.
-Unlike traditional Static Application Security Testing (SAST) tools, BLAST uses advanced AI-driven techniques to enhance detection accuracy, reduce false positives, and provide actionable insights for developers and security teams.
-By leveraging the power of Large Language Models (LLMs) combined with static analysis, BLAST delivers a deeper contextual understanding of code, allowing it to detect vulnerabilities that standard SAST tools might miss.
-This document provides a technical overview of how BLAST works, what it can detect, and how it integrates into development workflows.Key Features
+AI-native SAST is Corgea’s next-generation code scanning solution, designed to detect and fix security vulnerabilities in application code, with a particular emphasis on business logic, authentication and code flaws.
+Unlike traditional Static Application Security Testing (SAST) tools, AI-native SAST uses advanced AI-driven techniques to enhance detection accuracy, reduce false positives, and provide actionable insights for developers and security teams.
+By leveraging the power of Large Language Models (LLMs) combined with static analysis, AI-native SAST delivers a deeper contextual understanding of code, allowing it to detect vulnerabilities that standard SAST tools might miss.
+This document provides a technical overview of how AI-native SAST works, what it can detect, and how it integrates into development workflows.Key Features

 AI-Enhanced Detection